epics-modules/measComp/_sources/measCompMultiFunctionDoc.rst.txt

     - N.A.
     - N.A.
     - Tweaks the output down by TweakVal.

+**NOTE for Sync records:** The sync features are only supported on the USB-31xx models.
+The Sync records exist for all analog output channels.
+However, only the records for the first channel, $(P)$(R)1Sync*, are used.
+The screen shot for the USB-3104 above shows the sync record widgets.

 The following is the medm screen for controlling the analog output records for the USB-1608GX-2AO.
 Note that the engineering units limits